-The Complainant provides evidence of the international registration for the word mark "ArcelorMittal" that is protected in various jurisdictions.
+The Complainant provides evidence of the international registration for the word mark "ArcelorMittal" protected in various jurisdictions.

-As confirmed by the "WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition" ("WIPO Overview 3.0"): "where the complainant holds a nationally or regionally registered trademark or service mark, this prima facie satisfies the threshold requirement of having trademark rights for purposes of standing to file a UDRP case" (see par.
-1.2.1).
+As confirmed by the "WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition" ("WIPO Overview 3.0"): "where the complainant holds a nationally or regionally registered trademark or service mark, this prima facie satisfies the threshold requirement of having trademark rights for purposes of standing to file a UDRP case" (see 1.2.1).

-The disputed domain name fully incorporates the word trademark of the Complainant with the addition of the "COM" term.
+The disputed domain name represents an obvious misspelling of the Complainant's mark, namely the inversion of the letters "I" and "L".